oras-project/oras/test/e2e/README.md

 If you skip step 2, you can only run tests via `go test`.

 ### 3. Run Distribution
-The backend of E2E test is a [oras-distribution](https://github.com/oras-project/distribution).
+The backend of E2E test is an [oras-distribution](https://github.com/oras-project/distribution).
 ```shell
 PORT=5000
 docker run -dp $PORT:5000 --rm --name oras-e2e \